kahootali/devops-training-assignments/azharmahmood.md

 $ sudo docker run --name assignment-2 -p 9090:80 -d nginx Write the command to see the logs of the above container? docker logs assignment-2
+Write commands to Exec into the container? docker exec -it assignment-2 sh